Georgia Corporation

 Opening a business bank account is one of the most important things you can do to solidify the separation of your personal assets from the debts and liabilities of your company.

-Many business banking accounts require that you present your EIN and a copy of your bylaws to open an account.
+Many banks require that you present your EIN and a copy of your bylaws to open a business account.
 However, requirements differ between banks, so it is a good idea to speak with your selected establishment beforehand.

 Get Online and Connected to Clients